encyclopedia-of-code/tiny-graphics-assignments/README.md

 # tiny-graphics-assignments

-The Github-based programming assignments linked below are based on the tiny-graphics.js library.
+The Github-based programming assignments linked below are the best demos of the tiny-graphics.js framework.
+They are custom assignments made for UCLA's computer graphics course.
+The ones that use tiny-graphics.js are on GitHub at the links below:

 [Assignment #1: Environment Setup](https://github.com/intro-graphics-master/a1_s19)
-(Assignment #2 did not use tiny-graphics.js -- only raw WebGL calls)
+Assignment #2: WebGL calls (did not use tiny-graphics.js)
 [Assignment #3: Place some shapes (matrix transformations and their order)](https://github.com/intro-graphics-master/a3_s19)
 [Assignment #4: Modify shaders for a scene](https://github.com/intro-graphics-master/a4_s19)
 (Scroll down to the readme portion  This is where students read a guided tour on common graphics operations.)